Rutika-H/Off-The-Feed/README.md

 Pages:
 Home   :  My intro,clickable link to follow me on instagram

-Movies : </> Bunch of movies,
+Movies : </> Bunch of movies
-         </> Title of the movie takes you to the respective imdb page,
+         </> Title of the movie takes you to the respective imdb page
-         </> You can mark it by clicking on heart in top right corner,
+         </> You can mark it by clicking on heart in top right corner
          </> Color of the movie title changes to white on visiting,hover will be green

 others :  Static page